Lake Banook: Sport

 Lake Banook is home to three sprint canoe/kayak clubs, clustered at the south end of the lake: Banook Canoe Club, Senobe Aquatic Club, and Mic Mac Amateur Aquatic Club.
 This arrangement is unique in Canada, and has led to a longstanding and healthy competitive rivalry between clubs.
 All three clubs have developed multiple Olympians, National Champions, and World Championship team members.

 The lake is outfitted with an international-calibre 1000-metre sprint canoe and kayak race course during the summer months.
 The course spans nine racing lanes of nine metres in width, with the 1000-metre start line at the north end of the lake, and the finish line at the south end.
 On the western shore, a three-story judges tower is elevated above the lake at the finish line, allowing officials to judge the finishes of races.
 The course is used for numerous local and national competitions every year.
-Lake Banook has also hosted many world-class competitions, including the canoe/kayak and rowing events at the inaugural Canada Summer Games in 1969, the World Junior Canoe Sprint Championships in 1989, the Senior World Canoe Sprint Championship in 1997, the World Canoe Marathon Championship in 2001, and the Senior World Sprint Championships in 2009.
-Lake Banook will play host to the Senior World Sprint Championships for the third time in 2022.
+Lake Banook has also hosted many world-class competitions, including the canoe/kayak and rowing events at the inaugural Canada Summer Games in 1969, the World Junior Canoe Sprint Championships in 1989, the Senior World Canoe Sprint Championship in 1997, the World Canoe Marathon Championship in 2000, and the Senior World Sprint Championships in 2009.
+Lake Banook played host to the Senior World Sprint Championships for the third time in 2022.
 No other venue outside of Europe has hosted the Senior World Sprint Championship on more occasions.

 The lake is also used for local rowing competitions, and hosts both the Mic Mac AAC rowing club and the independent North Star Rowing club.
 The course is not ideal for national or international competitions in rowing, as its restricted length does not enable 2000-metre races.

 As dragon boat paddling exploded in popularity, a fifth boat club was founded in the northeast corner of Lake Banook.
 Dragon Boat East offers year-round training programs for members and other dragon boat services.
 Lake Banook is the site of Halifax's annual dragon boat competition and festival.